-Periodic update of the programs of strategic emphasis is critical because the categories and associated program lists are used in key Board planning documents, including the annual Accountability Reports, University Work Plans, Academic Program Coordination, and New Academic Program Approval.
-They will also become a helpful component of Performance-based Funding.
+Periodic update of the Programs of Strategic Emphasis is critical because the categories and associated program list are used in key Board planning documents including the annual Accountability Plans, Academic Program Coordination, and New Academic Program Approval.
+PSEs have also become a component of Performance Based Funding.

-This webpage intends to provide historical as well as up-to-date information on degree programs associated with the categories of strategic emphasis that were selected by the Board of Governors to better align the degree production goals of the State University System with the economic and workforce needs of Florida.
+This webpage provides historical as well as up-to-date information on degree programs associated with the categories of strategic emphasis that were approved by the Board of Governors to align the degree production goals of the State University System with the economic and workforce needs of Florida.

-- Current PSE methodology document approved by the BOG at its November 2013 meeting
+- Current PSE methodology, approved by the BOG at its October 2019 meeting

 - SUS Academic Program Inventory

-- Previous methodology, approved by the BOG in 2008
+- Previous PSE methodology, approved by the BOG in 2008

 |CURRENT (list approved in 2013, effective fall 2014 term)||PREVIOUS (list approved in 2008, expired at the end of summer 2014 term)|